 Effective June 1, 2010, the Affordable Care Act established the Early Retiree Reinsurance Program (ERRP), earmarking \$5 billion in financial assistance to health plans providing insurance coverage for early retirees age 55 to 65.
 RHBT received \$3.9 million in fiscal year 2011 from ERRP.
-As of June 30, 2012, RHBT deferred recognition of the \$3.9 million in the statements of changes in plan net position until fiscal year 2013 to reduce member premiums.
 At June 30, 2013, RHBT recognized this \$3.9 million and utilized the funds to reduce member premiums.
+No additional funds were received in fiscal year 2014.